Laws To Follow when Packaging Handmade Products

 PENALTIES

 As mentioned earlier, the Competition Bureau of Canada responds to complaints so they’re not checking every business for proper labeling practices.
 That being said, you are liable if someone complains and you are in fact in violation.
-Not following the sections and regulations of the act can result in a fine, anywhere from $1000 – $10,000 and even imprisonment, depending on the offense.
+Not following the sections and regulations of the act can result in a fine, anywhere from $1000 – $10,000 and even imprisonment, depending on the offence.
 Pretty important to be sure you have all your ducks in a row!

 RESOURCES